Find Affordable College Courses

 Cambridge, MA

-Our 2023 rankings named Harvard University the best value school in Massachusetts for urban and regional planning students working on their graduate certificate.
-Harvard is a very large private not-for-profit school located in the city of Cambridge.
+Our analysis found Harvard University to be the best value school for urban and regional planning students who want to pursue a graduate certificate in Massachusetts.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

 The average tuition and fees for an in-state graduate student at Harvard are $52,170 a year.

-Harvard not only placed well in our value ranking, but it is also #1 on our Best Urban & Regional Planning Graduate Certificate Schools in Massachusetts list.
+Harvard also took the #1 spot in our Best Urban & Regional Planning Graduate Certificate Schools in Massachusetts rankings.

 Read More…